 Most of you won't have any trouble remembering Jonas.
 Jonas was in the bad car accident.
 After he got out of the hospital, he went home to try and reconnect with his Amish family.
 Jonas has remained in construction in Columbia and once in a while I see him at an Ex-Amish-thrown barbecue.
 Jonas has become pretty stable in the outside world, likes his job, and probably will never go back to the Amish to stay.

 Chris and Albert L

 The Lee brothers were just getting into cage fighting during the filming of the show.
 In episode one, Chris won his first fight.
-Since then he has gone on to achieve a record of 4 and 0.
+Since then, his record is 4 and 0.
 Although he still practices, Chris has made the decision to retire from the cage.
-Chris is ‘Mr. Nice Guy.’
+Chris is 'Mr. Nice Guy.'
 He is laid back and has never had a desire for the spotlight.
 He recently bought his own place and is content to remain in construction in Columbia.